AngangGuo/blog/content/posts/2021/Notes - Playwright Go.md

 })
 ```
 Or use `WaitForLoadState` function if you already in the page.

-Note: This function will not work if your page is re-directing to other pages,
-like searching an asset tag in BlueIQ and re-directing to repair page.
-Use the above `WaitForURL` function instead in this case.
 ```
 // LoadStateLoad - not ready, can't get threshold remaining
 // LoadStateDomcontentloaded - page doesn't show out but you can get the data - faster